AnimaApp/docs/src/v3/figma/prototype/forms.md

 - Prototype
 order: 10
 ---
-**Forms** & **Text Input** allows visitors of the website to enter text and submit information s for a contact form or newsletter subscription.
+**Forms** & **Text Input** allows visitors of the website or prototype to enter and submit information to a contact form or newsletter subscription box.

 **Text Inputs** allow visitors of the website or testers of a prototype to type text real text.
 Text Input fields that include input validation for Email, Password, Numbers, and Required fields.